First Sketch: Making an LED Blink

 Compiling and sending to the Particle device

-Make sure the Status Bar has a device connected and the Argon’s indicator is breathing blue.
-If not make sure your Argon is connected by USB and is getting a WiFi signal.
+Make sure the Status Bar has a device connected and the Photon’s indicator is breathing blue.
+If not make sure your Photon is connected by USB and is getting a WiFi signal.

 First, press the Folder icon to save your project.